You will pay in-state/in province tuition/fees directly to your host campus.

 Undergraduate Majors Open to NSE Students

-Art/Design/Fine Art: Art, Art Education, Art History, Graphic Design, Illustration, Theater Art, Visual Arts
+Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Drafting, Graphic Design, Illustration, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts

-Business: Accounting, Business, Business Administration, Entrepreneurship, Finance/Banking, Human Resource Management, International Business, Management, Marketing, Supply and Logistics Management
+Business: Accounting, Business, Business Administration, Entrepreneurship, Finance/Banking, Human Resource Management, International Business, Management, Management Information Systems, Marketing, Public Relations, Supply and Logistics Management

 Computer Science: System Administration